Shaping Lifelong Health

 About the Challenge

-The Shaping Lifelong Health Challenge is the Central Coast Living Lab’s new initiative, focused on prevention from midlife onwards.
+The Shaping Lifelong Health Challenge is the Central Coast Health & Wellbeing Living Lab’s new initiative, focused on prevention from midlife onwards.
 It brings together community members, carers, services, researchers and partners to create opportunities for people to live well and thrive into later life.

 Together, we can build opportunities that make it easier for people to live well and thrive at every stage of life.